-- Christ's Name is disgraced and ministries are ruined through sexual unfaithfulness. - There must be no appearance of evil as well as no evil. - As far as possible minister to your gender. - Meet publicly, rather than privately, both for your reputation and as protection from intimacy.
+- Christ's Name is disgraced and ministries are ruined through sexual unfaithfulness. - There must be no appearance of evil as well as no evil. - As far as possible, establish channels that enable primary pastoral responsibility for women to be taken up by other women, and for men by other men. - Meet publicly, rather than privately, both for your reputation and godliness.
 Don't set up regular appointments with someone of the opposite sex. - It is easy to talk about life and seek support from someone other than your spouse.
-This leads to great danger. - If you feel there is any threat upon your relationship with your spouse, take immediate action!! - Be accountable to your Trainer in this.
+This can lead to relational risk. - If you feel there is any threat upon your relationship with your spouse, take immediate action!! - Be accountable to your Trainer in this.